qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 #.
 Multiband color - if the file comes as a multi band with several bands (e.g. a satellite image
    with several bands)
 #.
-Paletted - if a single band file comes with an indexed palette (e.g. a ...)
+Paletted - if a single band file comes with an indexed palette (e.g. a digital topographic map)
 #.
 Singleband gray- (one band of) the image will be rendered as gray, QGIS will choose this renderer
    if the file neither has multi bands, nor has an indexed palette nor has a continous palette (e.g. a ...)
 #.
 Singleband pseudocolor - this renderer is for files with a continuous palette, e.g. the file
    has got a color map (e.g. a ...)

+.. _multiband_color:

 **Multiband color**